canne/klinometri101/README.md

 The recalibration can be forced using a suitable serial line console such as PuTTY.exe on the COM-port of the USB serial line.
-The chart plotter or other programs should be disconnected from teh USB serial line at that time.
+The chart plotter or other programs should be disconnected from the USB serial line at that time.
 If you hit key "C" within the five first seconds after the serial line is connected, the calibration procedure is forced to be executed and the result overwritest the values in the